nicky-lenaers/ngx-scroll-to/README.md

 This value controls the offset with respect to the top of the destination HTML element.
 Note that this value is in pixels.

 #### <a name="ngx-scroll-to-offset-map-details"></a>`[ngx-scroll-to-offset-map]`
 This value allows you to control dynamic offsets based on the width of the device screen.
 The Map get's iterated over internally in a sequential fashion, meaning you need to supply key values in the order from low to high.
 The `key` of the `Map` defines the width treshold.
 The `value` of the `Map` defines the offset.
-Note that the this value is in pixels.
+Note that this value is in pixels.

 # License
  [MIT](/LICENSE)